maltaisn/svg-equations/README.md

 ```

 #### Current limitations
-- Only supports `path` element and its `d` and `transform` attributes.
+- The only supported tag is `path`, and the only supported attributes are `d`, `transform`, `opacity`,
+`stroke-opacity`, `stroke` and `stroke-width`.
+Make sure to manually check your SVG file content before
+generating the equations.
+Notably, there shouldn't be any groups in the SVG structure.
 - Cartesian equation type only supports straight lines.
 Cartesian equations
 for bezier curves are [theoretically possible](https://math.stackexchange.com/a/438759/515717) but not simple,
 and performance when plotted would be bad.
+Also see #1.

 ## Changelog
 See [changelog](CHANGELOG.md).